LHolten/blog/content/hidden/rust_query_0.4.md

 }
 ```
 The highlighted lines are all that we need to add to implement this migration.
-- Types in the `v0::migrate` folder are generated specifically to help with this migration.
+- Types in the `v0::migrate` module are generated specifically to help with this migration.
 They check that all tables are migrated and that things like unique constraint conflicts and foreign key errors are handled.
-- The closure provided to `txn.migrate_ok` can choose the argument type as long as it implements `FromExpr`.
+- The closure provided in `txn.migrate_ok(|old: v0::Measurement!(score)| ..)` can choose the argument type as long as it implements `FromExpr`.
 This works perfectly together with the structural type macros to select whatever is necessary to perform the migration.
 - Any number of changes can be bundled together in a single schema version update.
 The recommended approach is to aggregate all schema changes in a single schema version until the software is released and then to remove schema versions from the code when they no longer need to be supported.